Friday, February 13, 2026

 my agricultural posting back on June 16, 2019.
 Tis the twelfth in my posting, "Down On the Farm...

-Like all agricultural workers, Gardener John toils mightily from sunup to sundown in his garden.
+Like all agricultural workers, Garden Guardian John toils mightily from sunup to sundown in his garden.
 Lately he worked so hard hoeing and planting and weeding, he shed his overalls and shirt, deciding he could work just as well in his long johns and be more comfortable.
 Still, he worked up quite a sweat.
 So, like millions of other gardeners, farmers, and toiling outdoor workers before him, he learned that his union suit cooled him down in conjunction with a gentle breeze.

 While working he noticed that his bright red union suit kept birds, from crows to sparrows, away from his garden so he decided to spend an hour or two each day as a human scarecrow.